 Helpers and healers are on the front lines, bearing witness to the experiences of sexual assault survivors and standing beside them on their journey towards healing.
 We recognize that as a witness to trauma, these individuals are vulnerable to the cumulative effects of exposure known as vicarious trauma, secondary traumatic stress and burnout.
 We hope to foster resiliency within our communities, and bring more awareness to this reality through statewide training and support.
 These trainings are free of charge, and will address:

-For more information, or to schedule training for your group, please contact Cameron Clark, Statewide Sexual Assault Training Specialist at firstname.lastname@example.org or 615-259-9055 ext 310.
+For more information, or to schedule training for your group, please contact Emily Cohen, Statewide Training Director at email@example.com or 615-259-9055 ext 310.

-This project was supported by Award No. 2013-WF-AX-0004 awarded by the Office on Violence Against Women, Department of Justice.
-The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, the Office on Violence Against Women, or the State of Tennessee Office of Criminal Justice Programs.
+This project was supported by Subgrant 2017 WF AC 0036 awarded by the state administering office for the Office on Violence Against Women, Department of Justice's STOP Formula Grant Program.
+The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the state or the US Department of Justice.